HokageM/DamagedLoggingAnalyzer/README.md

 **Damage Types**:
 Which type of damage causes the most wood harvesting?
-How do different regions or types of forests compare in their vulnerability to specific damage types?
+How do different types of forests compare in their vulnerability to specific damage types?

 **Forest Management**:
 Are there noticeable differences in wood harvesting due to damage across different forest ownership types